 In Carman’s songs, demons are little more than cheap special effects straight out of an action movie — an action movie where one can be a bad-ass hero just like Carman.
-And just like any action movie hero, all it really takes to send demons packing is some tough guy bravado, a view of Scripture that treats the Bible like a .45 Colt, and of course, a clever catchphrase delivered with panache.
+And just like any action movie hero, all it really takes to send demons packing is some tough guy bravado, a view of Scripture that treats the Bible like a .44 Magnum, and of course, a clever catchphrase delivered with panache.

-Along with the militancy, a very clear “us vs. them” mindset flows through many of Carman’s songs that extends beyond the spiritual realm, which makes thematic sense (Christians ought to hold the line against Satan), and into physical, social, and even political realms.
+Along with the militancy, a very clear “us vs. them” mindset flows through many of Carman’s songs that extends beyond the spiritual realm, where it makes thematic sense (Christians ought to hold the line against Satan), and into physical, social, and even political realms.
 Though he’s most famous for urging the faithful to take up arms against Satan, Carman wrote plenty of songs in which he points fingers at the usual evangelical villains.